-What is Xanthan Gum
+What is Xanthan Gum?

 A xanthan gum substitute may be necessary for people who have an allergy or intolerance to the substance, or those who need to use it on a large scale and want to save money since this substance can be expensive.

-Substitutes for Xanthan Gum
+Top Xanthan Gum Substitutes

 Working as a leavening agent and a binding agent, egg whites are popular in baked goods and desserts to give a fluffy texture.
 For every tablespoon of xanthan gum that the recipe calls for, use one egg white.

 When these husks are ground down, they make a soluble fiber-rich powder that can be an excellent thickener and binding agent when exposed to water, similar to xanthan gum.
 Hence, the powder needs to be soaked beforehand, as with chia seeds.

 When collagen breaks down, it creates gelatin, a sticky substance that is an ideal alternative to xanthan gum in baked goods.
 You will require twice the amount of gelatin than xanthan gum that you are supposed to add to the recipe.

 A white powdery substance often used in cream sauces and soups as a thickening agent, this is an ideal substitute for xanthan gum.
 The ideal substitute ratio for xanthan gum with guar gum would be 2:3, which means that for every two units of xanthan gum that you should be adding, add three units of guar gum instead.

 Obtained from the red algae, Irish moss, carrageenan is a plant-based product that can be used in place of gelatin or xanthan gum in cakes, pastries, dairy products, and more.

 Known as a great binding agent, ground flaxseeds are also some of the best sources of omega-3 fatty acids in your diet.
 They may also add a slightly different flavor to the recipe, so it is ideal to do a test batch first.